Thanks to all the publications that are using these tips as there own. shame.

 Most people use the internet for information:

-If you book a hotel and then change plans let the hotel know ASP.
 A lot of hotels close bookings over TET new year.

 Always carry your own toilet paper:

 Have some rolled up (or a pack of tissues) in your pocket at all times.
 Away from the hotels, it’s mostly BYO toilet paper!
 Another advantage is you can use it to plug your ears and block out the sound of the Vietnamese Opera streaming out of the stereo on those long bus journeys.
 Instant Relief!

 Beside the toilet will be a small rubbish bin/trash can.
 In the countryside, the sewage drains into a fish pond or nearby creek.
 The fish aren’t eaten (so don’t worry: they won’t be served to you in a restaurant), but fish don’t like eating paper.
 The paper also blocks the toilet pipes.
 So unless you feel like having a flooded bathroom, bin the paper rather than flush it.
 (The toilets at The Oasis can handle paper being flushed down them, though).

 When using a squatter, roll up your pants legs a bit, and make sure your wallet and phone won’t fall out of your pocket.

 At bus stations, ferry crossing points, and tourist sites there will usually be someone providing a public toilet, called ‘Ve Sinh’, for a cost (this is a private business).
 There will be a sign saying how much it costs.
 If not, 2000 Dong is the normal rate.

 Man or Women?

 ‘Nam’ = Men; ‘Nu’=Women.
 Just remember that ‘Nam’ is ‘Man’ spelled backwards.